b-hayes/apache-server/README.md

 ## Exposing to the public?

-Rather than .localhost being last .com or .net will be so the folder will match the main domain name.
+Rather than .localhost being last .com or .net will be so the folder will still match the main domain name.

 - animals.com points to /var/www/html/animals
 - cat.animals.com points to /var/www/html/animals/cats